leemenix/automate-framework/README.md

 - build.sh and deploy.sh help file; usage
 - add ability to deploy specific version of component
 - build / deploy multiple component in one cycle (component dependency)
+- should be able to build Docker images on menagement server

 # Version